reduxjs/redux/docs/understanding/history-and-design/PriorArt.md

 Redux has a mixed heritage.
 It is similar to some patterns and technologies, but is also different from them in important ways.
 We'll explore some of the similarities and the differences below.

+## Developer Experience

+Dan Abramov (author of Redux) wrote Redux while working on his React Europe talk called [“Hot Reloading with Time Travel”](https://www.youtube.com/watch?v=xsSnOQynTHs).
+His goal was to create a state management library with a minimal API but completely predictable behavior.
+Redux makes it possible to implement logging, hot reloading, time travel, universal apps, record and replay, without any buy-in from the developer.

+Dan talked about some of his intent and approach in [Changelog episode 187](https://changelog.com/187).

+## Influences

+Redux evolves the ideas of [Flux](https://facebook.github.io/flux/), but avoids its complexity by taking cues from [Elm](https://github.com/evancz/elm-architecture-tutorial/).
+Even if you haven't used Flux or Elm, Redux only takes a few minutes to get started with.

 ### Flux

 Redux was inspired by several important qualities of [Flux](https://facebook.github.io/flux/).
 Like Flux, Redux prescribes that you concentrate your model update logic in a certain layer of your application (“stores” in Flux, “reducers” in Redux).
 Instead of letting the application code directly mutate the data, both tell you to describe every mutation as a plain object called an “action”.